Compass (drawing tool): Variants

 A beam compass is an instrument, with a wooden or brass beam and sliding sockets, cursors or trammels, for drawing and dividing circles larger than those made by a regular pair of compasses.

 Scribe-compasses is an instrument used by carpenters and other tradesmen.
 Some compasses can be used to draw circles, bisect angles and, in this case, to trace a line.
 It is the compass in the most simple form.
 Both branches are crimped metal.
 One branch has a pencil sleeve while the other branch is crimped with a fine point protruding from the end.
 A wing nut on the hinge serves two purposes: first it tightens the pencil and secondly it locks in the desired distance when the wing nut is turned clockwise.

 Loose leg wing dividers are made of all forged steel.
 The pencil holder, thumb screws, brass pivot and branches are all well built.
 They are used for scribing circles and stepping off repetitive measurements with some accuracy.

 A reduction compass or proportional dividers is used to reduce or enlarge patterns while conserving angles.

-Ellipse drawing compasses are used to draw ellipse.
+Ellipse drawing compasses are used to draw ellipses.